RomanPodkovyrin/Notes/versionControl/git/git.md

 - `git checkout feature`
 - `git reset --hard temp`  point feature branch to temp branch
 - `git branch -d temp`

+### Revert part of the commit

+> A commit has been pushed to master that contains only parts of the changes you want to keep.

+- `git checkout -b revertBranch`
+- `git revert <commit hash you want to modify>`
+- `git reset HEAD~1` pops the last commit into staging, where parts you want to keep can be removed from this revert

 ## 1.3.
 Tags